 • non-competition covenants - restrictions on the former employee working in similar employment for a competitor;

-This is the question I put to expert employment law barrister Nick Singer.
+What are the different types of restrictive covenants?
+This is the question I put to expert employment law solicitor Thushara (Tosh) Polpitye.